distant-reading-Bie22/distant-reading-Bie22.github.io/index.md

 ## Welcome!

 This is the official page of the workshop **Distant Reading in Literary Studies.
 An Introduction to Tools for Data Literacy**, which will take place at Bielefeld University on December the 7th, 2022.
+The workshop is organised by the BiLinked Communities of Practice ["Data Literacy"](https://www.uni-bielefeld.de/themen/bilinked/communities-of-practice/data-literacy/) and ["Open Humanities"](https://www.uni-bielefeld.de/themen/bilinked/communities-of-practice/public-humanities/).

 Here you can find [resources](resources.md) that will allow you to make the most of our workshop, as well as the [program](program.md).
 You will also find some recommended readings, which might give you an idea of what Digital Literary Studies are about.